laran/cassandra/doc/source/development/patches.rst

 Before You Start Coding
 =======================

 Although contributions are highly appreciated, we do not guarantee that each contribution will become a part of Cassandra.
-Therefor it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
+Therefore it's generally a good idea to first get some feedback on the things you plan to work on, especially about any new features or major changes to the code base.
 You can reach out to other developers on the mailing list or IRC channel listed on our `community page <http://cassandra.apache.org/community/>`_.

 You should also
  * Avoid redundant work by searching for already reported issues in `JIRA <https://issues.apache.org/jira/browse/CASSANDRA>`_
  * Create a new issue early in the process describing what you're working on - not just after finishing your patch
- * Link related JIRA issues with your own ticket to provide a better context
+ * Link related JIRA issues with your own ticket to provide better context
  * Update your ticket from time to time by giving feedback on your progress and link a GitHub WIP branch with your current code
  * Ping people who you actively like to ask for advice on JIRA by `mentioning users <https://confluence.atlassian.com/conf54/confluence-user-s-guide/sharing-content/using-mentions>`_

-There are also some fixed rules that you need to be aware:
+There are also some fixed rules that you need to be aware of:
  * Patches will only be applied to branches by following the release model
  * Code must be testable
  * Code must follow the :doc:`code_style` convention